Implement SSO for the OpenWeb iOS SDK

 The OpenWeb login status API enables you to understand the status of the current OpenWeb user.

-The status of a current user will be either Guest
+The status of a current user will be either guest or ssoLoggedIn(userId: String).

 getUserLoginStatus

-Retrieve the login status of a current user
+Retrieve the login status of the current user.

 switch result {